Omar-Saad-ELGharbawy/NMA_Computational_NeuroScience_Project/Project Proposal.md

 We hypothesize that:
 mu_i = mu_j; where i and j belong to {"CON", "EXP","CW","CCW","BAR1","BAR2"} and i is not equal to j

 In other words:
 mu_CON = mu_EXP = mu_CW = mu_CCW = mu_BAR1 = mu_BAR2
 ## Tools
 Python
--t-statistics
+t-statistics